VilNE-Scanner/VilNE/README.md

  * The concepts could be:
   * Embedded in a malicious website - Much like old EK redirect chains, I can envisage compromised websites being used to redirect users and/or have scripts embedded within that could be then used to proxy attacks on internal or external resources.
+  * Used by an adversary/pentester by social engineering an internal user to conduct prior reconnaissance.
-  Used by someone within a network to quickly conduct reconnaissance/exploit web interfaces
+  * Used by someone within a network to quickly conduct reconnaissance/exploit web interfaces - although I'm sure other tools will be used for this.